troyharris/snowsparrow/cline_docs/progress.md

 ## Known Issues

+- Content preview components not implemented for all types
-- Chat history persistence not fully implemented
+- Advanced search functionality not implemented
+- Bulk operations not yet available
 - Storage access policies need to be set up in Supabase Dashboard
 - Unit tests needed for components and services
 - Error boundaries not yet implemented
-- Chat history persistence not implemented
+- Chat history persistence not fully implemented
 - User preferences not saved

 ## Testing Status